-Northern lights Vardø tonight
+Northern lights in Vardø tonight

 7-day outlook for Vardø